Yehuhub/System-Programming-ex2/README.md

   Compile: gcc ex2a.c -Wall -o ex2a
   Run: ./ex2a
   input: no input
-  output: 1 if finished under 1 sec
+  output: 1 if finished under 1 sec,
-          2 if finished under 2 sec
+          2 if finished under 2 sec,
-          0 if finished over 2 sec
+          0 if finished over 2 sec.

   File: ex2b.c